+Unlike a few decades ago, synthetic insulation technology has become much more sophisticated.
+There are now numerous types of high-performance synthetic insulations available, and several come close to down in terms of warmth-to-weight ratio.
 Synthetic insulation is essentially polyester threading that is molded into long single threads or short staples to mimic lofty down clusters.
 Thinner and lighter threads fill voids and trap warm air more effectively, while thicker strands sustain the loft and durability.

 Common Synthetic Fill Fibers

 - Thermolite® Extreme is a high-tech insulation engineered to provide the most warmth per weight and durability of any Thermolite® performance fill.
-It is also compactible and possesses a supple drape.

-- Thermolite® Extra most closely resembles the warmth, softness, and fullness of down.
+- Thermolite® Extra most closely resembles the warmth, softness and fullness of down.
 It provides a high loft that retains its fullness and remains resilient through many uses.

 Other Synthetic Materials

-- Liteloft®: A polyester/olefin used in sleeping bags and outerwear.
+- Liteloft® is a polyester and olefin blend used in sleeping bags and outerwear.